Oxford school officials accelerated Ethan Crumbley's timetable for murder, lawsuit says

 Given what they knew, the lawsuit states, school officials made the situation worse.

-The revised lawsuit accuses school officials of failing to report Ethan Crumbley to CPS, as required by law.
+The revised lawsuit accuses school officials of failing to report Ethan Crumbley to protective services, as required by law.
 They threatened to do so, the suit notes, but never did.

 Not after he allegedly brought a bird's head to school.